ECB launches 1 trillion euro rescue plan to revive euro economy

 Most euro zone government bond yields are at ultra-low levels and the euro had already dropped sharply against the dollar.
 Lower borrowing costs and a weaker currency could both help to boost economic growth but there is a question about how much further either can fall.

+Asked if the ECB had a Plan B, Draghi responded: "We just presented Plan A, and we have Plan A. Period."

-The ECB could create the basis for growth, Draghi said, but he put the onus on governments to follow.
+The ECB could create the basis for growth, he added, but he put the onus on governments to follow.
 "For growth to pick up ... you need structural reforms," he said.
 "It's now up to the governments to implement these structural reforms.
 The more they do, the more effective will be our monetary policy."

 Draghi was echoing the view of German Chancellor Angela Merkel, who said: "Regardless of what the ECB does, it should not obscure the fact that the real growth impulses must come from conditions set by the politicians."

+A plunge in the price of oil has thrown central bankers into a spin worldwide.
+Canada cut the cost of borrowing out of the blue on Wednesday while two rate setters at the Bank of England dropped calls for tighter monetary policy as inflation has evaporated in Britain.

-The ECB has already cut interest rates to record lows and left its refinancing rate, which determines the cost of euro zone credit, at 0.05 percent.
+The ECB has already cut interest rates to record lows.
+Earlier, it left its main refinancing rate, which determines the cost of euro zone credit, at 0.05 percent.

-Greece and Cyprus, which remain under EU/IMF bailout programs, will be eligible for the ECB program but subject to stricter conditions.
+Greece and Cyprus, which remain under EU/IMF bailout programmes, will be eligible for the ECB programme but subject to stricter conditions.
+"Some additional eligibility criteria will be applied in the case of countries under an EU/IMF adjustment programme," Draghi said.

-In practice, Greek debt does not currently qualify as another rule stipulates that a maximum 33 percent of the bonds issued by any country may be bought.
-The ECB and other euro zone central banks already own more than this, although they may start purchases once enough of their Greek bonds have matured to take the total below the 33 percent threshold.

-Greece votes on Sunday in an election where anti-bailout opposition party Syriza is on track to emerge as the biggest party in parliament.
+The move comes just three days before an election in Greece where anti-bailout opposition party Syriza is on track to gain roughly a third of the vote.

 (Writing by Mike Peacock and Paul Carrel.
 Additional reporting by Noah Barkin in Davos.
 Editing by Jeremy Gaunt and David Stamp)